 Gerald Blobe, MD, PhD, is the lead physician-scientist engaged in preclinical research.

 David Hsu, MD, PhD; Michael Morse, MD; Brent Hanks, MD, PhD; and Nicholas Devito, MD; are physician-scientists engaged in translational research.
-Andrew Nixon, PhD, is our lead scientist engaged in translational research.
+Andrew Nixon, PhD, is the lead scientist engaged in translational research.

 The Hsu Lab